KHH-AKA-Lucifer/car-price-prediction/README.md

 - Prices are predicted on the original scale (target was log-transformed during training).
 - Missing values are filled with median (numeric) or most frequent (categorical).
 - You can try any car name; unseen names are simply ignored by the encoder.

----

-👉 That’s it!
-Simple: clean data, train model, predict prices in a web app.